redsanket/spark/external/hue/guide/getting_started/index.rst

 #.
 To create a **Shell** task that creates a CSV file from the Hive table the last
    task creates, from the **ACTIONS** panel, drag the **Shell** icon to the next empty dotted box under the **camera_location_query** action.

 #.
-In the dialog box, do the following:
+In the dialog, do the following:

    #.
 Click the **Shell** link and enter the title **create_camera_location_csv**.
    #.
 For the **Shell command** text field, enter **/user/{your_user_name}/hue_scripts/create_camera_location_csv.sh**.